bryanlabs/mac/README.md

 **SETUP:**

-**Cross Accounts:** Deploy the mac-service cloud formation template in all accounts that you wish to admin including any IAM accounts.
+**Managed Accounts:** Deploy the mac-service cloud formation template in all accounts that you wish to admin including any IAM accounts.
-<span style="color:red">**NOTE:** </span> Update "SOURCEACCOUNT" to the account number for your Source Account.
+<span style="color:red">**NOTE:** </span> Update "SOURCEACCOUNT" to the account number for your IAM Account.

 ````
 {